 What If The Power Goes Out?

-Smart locks are typically battery operated, meaning that they will keep running during a power outage.
-Most models not only have sensors that let you know when the batteries need replacing but also will send you a reminder email about it.
+Smart locks are typically battery operated, so they will keep running during a power outage.
+Most models not only have sensors that let you know when the batteries need replacing, but will also send you a reminder email about it.

 How Secure Are Smart locks?

 When a smart lock is communicating with a smartphone (sending digital passcodes or receiving signals), any and all data exchange is protected with 128-bit encryption.
 This is the same level of security found in online banking, so to intercept and unscramble it would take a government-grade professional hacker.
 Of course, there are other small electronic vulnerabilities.
-For example, if by some crazy fluke your WiFi goes down just as you’re trying to revoke someone’s access, and that someone turns off their WiFi but keeps their Bluetooth on, they may still be able to get into the house.
-Another concern people have had is the notion that if a stranger is outside your door and as you approach the peephole to see who it is, the phone in your pocket automatically unlocks the door.
+For example, some people have voiced the concern that the phone in your pocket can automatically unlock your door as you approach the peephole to see who’s outside..
 However, more advanced Smart locks detect if a signal is being received from inside instead of outside, and will ignore the inside signals.
-This scenario can also be avoided by simply disabling the auto-unlock option that comes with most models.
+This scenario can also be avoided with precautionary measures such as simply disabling the auto-unlock option that comes with most models.
 Bottom line: though smart locks aren’t advertised as being any more secure than a traditional deadbolt, they are certainly no less secure either.

-RentingLock does not require any WiFi or electricity.
-All that is needed is an online dashboard to generate codes and a special option to program and read your own NFC cards for even more convenient experience, just like in hotels.
+RentingLock does not require any WiFi or electricity – all you need is an online dashboard to generate codes and a special option to program and read your own NFC cards for an even more convenient experience, just like in hotels.

-Sesame $99 (1 sesame preordered) -$549 (4 sesames) This sleek smart key can be programmed to respond to not only the smartphone(s) to which you link it but also any custom knock on your door or phone.
-It’s easily installed in any deadbolt with just some tape (no tools required).
+This sleek smart key can be programmed to respond to not only the smartphone(s) to which you link it but also any custom knock on your door or phone.
+It can be easily installed in any deadbolt with some tape (no tools required).
 Its [included] batteries last about a year and a half, and will notify you when they need changing.
-With Sesame, your phone is your keys!
+With Sesame, your phone doubles as your keys!

-August $250 An elegant circular lock that’s installed by replacing the original deadbolt on the back of your door.
+This elegant circular lock is installed by replacing the original deadbolt on the back of your door.
 August can be managed via iPhone, Android, or online, and offers an unlimited number of digital keys for guests.
-This model sends notifications when the door is opened, and lets you manage which days or even which hours any particular guest is allowed access.
-August detects when a key is close with Bluetooth low energy, and can unlock automatically as you approach.
+This model sends notifications when the door is opened, and allows you to manage which days – or even hours – any particular guest is allowed access.
+August has the ability to detect when a key is close with Bluetooth low energy, and can unlock automatically as you approach.

-ResortLock 2000/4000 are established security solutions for the rental space.
-It does not require an internet connection to manage the property.
+An established security solution for the rental space, this product does not require an internet connection to manage the property.
 The algorithmic lock has been pre-programmed with thousands of temporary or permanent codes that can be provided to users.
 Book a guest stay and email them a code through the portal that manages locks.
 With ResortLock, there are no monthly fees associated with managing the lock.

-RemoteLock 6i ($529) is the new durable WiFi enabled lock that allows users to lock and unlock doors remotely, know when people have unlocked their door, receive alerts when codes are used, issue new temporary codes, or delete users’ access from their smartphone or computer.
+With durable, WiFi-enabled locks, RemoteLock allows users to lock and unlock doors remotely, receive alerts when codes are used, issue new temporary codes and bar guests’ access from their smartphone or computer.

-eRentalLock There are three types of locks to choose from in two finishes (silver and gold) priced between $279-$429.
-The code generation feature covers both short-term and long-term guests with the choice of a 10 digit access code or a 3-6 digit personalized code which can be created days or months in advance.
-Popular features for hosts allow guests to create their own easy-to-remember time-sensitive code, along with two back-up keys for emergency override and the ability to disable the valid access code, allowing more control over the property.
-The battery has a standard 3 year life cycle with an internal clock and is weather resistant and easy to install on almost any door.
+There are three types of locks to choose from in three finishes – nickel, bronze and brass.
+The code generation feature covers both short-term and long-term guests with the choice of a 10 digit access code or a 3-6 digit personalized code, which can be created days or months in advance.
+Popular features for hosts allow guests to create their own easy-to-remember, time-sensitive codes, along with two back-up keys for emergency override, and give hosts the ability to disable the valid access code, providing them with more control over the property.
+The weather-resistant battery has a standard 3-year life cycle with an internal clock and is easy to install on almost any door.

-Bekey Smart Locks This Bluetooth-operated smart lock is the newest solution to key exchanges for short-term rentals based in apartment buildings.
-Once the host installs the hidden Orange Box component in the apartment complex’s intercom system, guests can unlock both the building’s front door and the apartment’s front door through their smartphone/tablet.
-The device on which Bekey is used automatically stores the key information, meaning WiFi is not necessary.
-Home sharing safety is ensured through the app’s ability to delete users’ stored key information after their rental is over.
+This Bluetooth-operated smart lock is the newest solution to key exchanges for short-term rentals based in apartment buildings.
+Once the host installs the hidden Orange Box component in the apartment complex’s intercom system, guests can unlock both the building and apartment doors through their smartphones or tablets.
+The device automatically stores the key information, making WiFi is unnecessary.
+Home-sharing safety is ensured through the app’s ability to delete users’ stored key information after their rental period is over.

 Using a Smart Lock

 Most smart lock models can’t be found in stores, and have to be ordered online from the model’s website.
-In most cases (with the exception of maybe Goji), smart locks can be installed in 10-20 minutes, using a screwdriver to remove the keyhole on the back of the door if required.
+In most cases, smart locks can be installed in 10-20 minutes, using a screwdriver to remove the keyhole on the back of the door if required.
 Once the system is up and running, test out a few smartphones to make sure the authorization is working properly.
-Then, simply add your guest’s number to the list of authorized phones.
-Be sure to also add an emergency number of a friend or a neighbor so that they can unlock the door just in case.
+Then, simply add your guests’ numbers to the list of authorized phones.
+Be sure to also add the number of a friend or a neighbor so that they can unlock the door in case of emergency.

 Teaching Guests How To Use Smart Locks

 Not all of your guests are going to be tech-savvy.
-If you’re going to commit to a smart lock system, you will most likely need to type out instructions (or explain in person) on how to use a smart lock app for your guest.
-Because most models have an auto-lock feature, your guest will only be responsible for downloading the app, and turning on their Bluetooth when they reach the house.
+If you’re going to commit to a smart lock system, you will most likely need to provide instructions detailing how to use a smart lock app.
+Since most models have an auto-lock feature, your guest will only be responsible for downloading the app, and turning on their Bluetooth when they reach the house.